Data Centers in Arizona

 Power Analysis

-Average Cost Of Power: Industrial power rates typically range from $0.07 to $0.09/kWh as of September 2025.
-This competitive and stable pricing provides predictable operational costs, a critical advantage for financial modeling of large-scale deployments.
+Average Cost Of Power Industrial power costs in Arizona typically range from $0.07 to $0.09/kWh as of September 2025.
+These competitive rates, combined with a favorable tax climate, help lower the total cost of operation for large-scale deployments.
 The state's power mix includes significant contributions from natural gas (45%), nuclear (27%), and solar (13%).

 Market Access, Business & Tax Climate